-The Council will have before it the report of OHCHR on the annual full-day discussion on the human rights of women (A/HRC/53/41), which is taking place on 30 June 2023.
+The Council had before it the report of OHCHR on the annual full-day discussion on the human rights of women (A/HRC/53/41), which took 30 June 2023.

 On the Sidelines of HRC53: Related Activities

-Other events and activities related to environment and human rights taking place in Geneva, in the margins of the Human Rights Council, will be listed here.
+Other events and activities related to environment and human rights that took place in Geneva, in the margins of the Human Rights Council, are listed here.